 In order to make the sun he first made water, and this he placed in a hollow vessel, like an earthen dish to harden into something like ice.
 And this hardened ball he placed in the sky.
-First he placed it in the North, but it did not work; then he placed it in the West, but it did not work; then he placed it in the East and there it worked as he wanted it to.
+First he placed it in the North, but it did not work; then he placed it in the West, but it did not work; then he placed it in the South, but it did not work; then he placed it in the East and there it worked as he wanted it to.